Franconica is available in German and English. You can switch between the languages by clicking on "en" or "de" at the top right of your browser.

 If you want to use a larger font for better readability, simply change the font size in your browser.
 Franconica will adopt this setting.

 Franconica offers you several ways to discover our digital stock.
-You can either browse our sets and collections, which we offer you, for example, on the homepage, or conduct a specific search.
+You can either browse our collections and compilations, which we offer you, for example, on the homepage, or conduct a specific search.

 You can explore the part of our offer that is most interesting to you by clicking on the corresponding tab on the homepage (manuscripts, incunabula, ...).

-Or you can let yourself drift through our sets, which we have put together for you, regardless of the publication form.
-Simply click on a set tile on the home page or get an overview of all our sets by clicking on "Discover".
+Or you can let yourself drift through our compilations, which we have put together for you, regardless of the publication form.
+Simply click on a compilation tile on the home page or get an overview of all our compilations by clicking on "Discover".

 If you are looking for a specific object or researching a topic and would like to know if there are any media in Franconica on this subject, use our search.